UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 These folders (named after the `*` portion of the [api-*](#api-*) folder names contains manually written additional files, articles, samples etc... related to a given library.

-## Guid to wrting XML DOC comments
+## Guide to wrting XML DOC comments
-When dealing with doc comments the XML can get in the way of general readability of the source code.
-There is an inherent tension beween how a particular editor renders the docs for a symbol/method (VS calls this "Quick Info") and how it is rendered in the final documentation by docfx.
+When dealing with doc comments the XML can sometimes get in the way of general readability of the source code.
+There is an inherent tension beween how a particular editor renders the docs for a symbol/method (VS calls this "Quick Info") and how it is rendered in the final documentation by a tool like docfx.
 This guides general use to simplify things as much as possible.

 ### Lists
 The largest intrusion of the XML into the source is that of lists.
 The XML doc comments